 Journey from Kurikadduwan (KKD) to Delft Island

-The Road Developent Authority operates a boat which can carry 100 passengers between the mainland and the Delft Island.
+The Road Development Authority operates a boat that can carry 100 passengers between the mainland and Delft Island.
 This service is offered free of charge and the daily schedule is as follows;

-Navy also offer boat services which can be hired separately, the boat is available for Rs.
+The Navy also offers boat services which can be hired separately, the boat is available for Rs.
 6,000.00 Up and down from KKD to Delft Island back to KKD.

 Boat Travel time is 45 minutes to 1 hour.

 Accommodation and food options are almost none and it’s advisable to take your food from the mainland when visiting the island.
 A new hotel with 4 rooms has been opened recently with the most basic facilities and food.

 Though most of the sites you visit may be within a small radius, with an average temperature of 30-34 C it’s advisable to hire a 3-wheeler or a small lorry from the jetty.
 The prices are more or less fixed with Rs 1500 for a full day tour for a 3-wheeler and 2000-2500 for a small lorry.